tanbryan/ai-mv-generator/README.md

 - **Prompt Agent**: Generates detailed prompts for creating music video background images using GPT-4o model.
 - **Image Agent**: Creates images based on the generated prompts using DALL-E 3 model.
 - **Logo Agent**: Generates logos with various effects.
-- **Video Agent**: Compiles the generated images and logos into a final video.
+- **Video Agent**: Compiles the generated images, logos, and scorlling lyrics into a final video.

 ## Prerequisites